vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 Then the question arises: What about the Apasudra Adhikarana?
 What is stated there is something different.
 This is an adhikarana in the Brahma-Sutras, in which it is established that the Sudras are prohibited from studying the Vedas.
 What is prohibited to those other than the three higher castes is only the ceremonies connected with the sacrificial fire which the former have not learnt, and the supreme science (of God) to be known through the Vedanta, as they have not studied the Vedas under an instructor and obtained the necessary qualification by studying the Upanishads under a guru.
 There is no conflict as regards the right or eligibility for persons other than the three higher castes to seek refuge in Bhagavan if they are desirous of release because of an excess of sattva quality in them; but there is no recognised eligibility to adopt the great path of hearing, meditating etc; which has been set out in the Upanishads as Brahma Vidya.
 Even among the three castes, there are some who are deluded by the desires for fruits and whose sattvaguna is mixed up with rajas and tamas and has become impure here and there.
 They are eligibile for the Upasanas such as they can do.
 In the case of women of all castes, Sudras and animals, competency for upasanas based upon common virtues and duties not prohibited to the respective castes, can not be gainsaid.
 Such is the case with Vidura and Dharmavyadha.
 By reason of the force of the effects of experience gathered through a long series of lives knowledge has appeared again as in the case of a person awakening from sleep.
 They have merely permitted themselves to associate with inferior social classes to rid themselves of the traces of the evil effects of karma which had already started to function (and had given them the present birth).
 In respect of all these persons, knowledge is not generated in them afresh.
-"Vidura, Dharmavyadha and others in spite of their birth in lower castes, like Sramani, attained perfection (pure bhakti) on account of their knowledge, gained by them in their pre- vious births". ( Vishnu Dharma)
+"Vidura, Dharmavyadha and others in spite of their birth in lower castes, like Sramani, attained perfection (pure bhakti) on account of their knowledge, gained by them in their previous births". ( Vishnu Dharma)
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>